janeyziqinglin/equivariant_neural_network/README.md

 ## Discussion
-- **Stability vs. Fluctuation:** CNN's test accuracy remained stable across different degrees of rotation, while GCNN's accuracy showed more fluctuation, indicating potential flexibility but occasional performance variations.
+- **Accuracy Comparison**  The results suggest that while GCNN generally outperforms CNN in terms of accuracy, especially with lower degrees of rotation, the performance advantage of GCNN diminishes as the degree of rotation increases.
+This is because of the design of GCNN as discussed in introduction, allowing it to learn and generalize better than CNN, leading to higher test accuracy.
+On the other hand, CNN's performance, while lower at low degree of rotation, shows more statbility over epoch.
+CNN's test accuracy remained stable across different epoch, while GCNN's accuracy showed more fluctuation, indicating potential flexibility but occasional performance variations.

 - **Cost-Effectiveness:** Both models were evaluated on subsets of the MNIST dataset:
   - With 10,000 samples, both models displayed varying accuracies, with some lines reaching or exceeding 80%.
   - Using 30,000 samples, the accuracies generally improved, with a majority falling between 80% and 90%.
   - With the full 60,000-sample dataset, both models excelled, with most lines surpassing 90% accuracy.
 GCNN proved cost-effective with reduced datasets.

-Our findings suggest that GCNN holds an advantage over CNN in handling rotated images, potentially impacting various computer vision tasks.
-The observed fluctuations in GCNN's accuracy call for further investigation and fine-tuning strategies.
+To summarize, GCNN has a significant advantage over CNN at lower degrees of rotation due to its ability to leverage the geometric structure of the data.
+However, as the degree of rotation increases in the training data, the advantage of GCNN diminishes.
 In terms of cost-effectiveness, GCNN's ability to maintain high accuracy with reduced datasets can reduce data acquisition costs and computational requirements.

-Future work may involve comparing results with existing state-of-the-art approaches, mitigating performance fluctuations in GCNN, and optimizing the model's architecture for rotated image tasks.
+Future work can be done by  mitigating performance fluctuations in GCNN by hyperparameter tuning, and optimizing the model's architecture for rotated image tasks.
+Last but not least, this study have shed light to model selection in real world application.
+When dealing with complicated medical images rather than simple MNIST data, it is likely that GCNNs might be more adept due to their ability to exploit relational or geometric structure, additionally, GCNNs might require less data to achieve high performance.
+However, CNNs might perform equally well by preprocessing the training data to include the expected variations in the test data, e.g. rotations.